Skip to main content

 RefundRefund from the merchant to a customer; decreases the balance.

-Payout scheduledScheduled payout from Vipps MobilePay to the merchant; Typically we pay out the entire outstanding balance, which resets it to zero.
+Payout scheduledScheduled payout from Vipps MobilePay to the merchant.
+Typically we pay out the entire outstanding balance, which resets it to zero.

 Fees retainedAmount retained by Vipps MobilePay to cover fees (includes capture and other fees); decreases the balance.
 Note: If you pay fees by invoice, they are not shown on this report.